Over the past year we've answered quite a few questions on websites and web design, here is a list of all our FAQs:

 HOW MUCH DOES A WEBSITE COST?

-We would always work with you to establish the best approach for your business and your budget and provide you a fixed cost and payment plan up front.
+As a agency, we would always work with you to establish the best approach for your business and your budget and provide you with a fixed cost and payment plan upfront.

 HOW LONG DOES IT TAKE TO BUILD A WEBSITE?

 This does depend on a whole host of factors from whether it is a bespoke web design or from a template, whether you need any specific custom functionality, where your content is coming from and how much there is, to name a few.